-Eintracht Frankfurt’s run to the Europa League final has captured the imagination and been nothing short of miraculous, claiming the scalps of Barcelona, West Ham and Real Betis en route to Seville.
+Eintracht Frankfurt’s run to the Europa League final last season captured the imagination and was nothing short of miraculous, claiming the scalps of Barcelona, West Ham and Real Betis en route to Seville, before ultimately besting Rangers.

-Despite languishing rather precariously in the bottom half of the Bundesliga table, Die Adler have stormed the continental scene both on and off the pitch, with players and fans working in unison to catapult a club forever on the cusp of greatness — but regularly coming up short — to greatness.
+Despite languishing rather precariously in the bottom half of the Bundesliga table last term, Die Adler stormed the continental scene both on and off the pitch, with players and fans working in unison to catapult a club forever on the cusp of greatness — but regularly coming up short — to greatness.

 Go back to the days of Tony Yeboah and Andreas Moller.
 Despite their flourishing form in Hesse they will forever go down as nearly-men, squandering the 1991/92 Bundesliga title on the final day of the season to an already-relegated side.
 You’d be a brave man to mention Rostock in any Apfelwine-pub in Frankfurt.